QuantEcon/lecture-python.myst/lectures/svd_intro.md

 In a **cross-section** setting, we would think of columns $j$ as indexing different __individuals__ for  which random variables are observed, while rows index different **attributes**.

-As we have seen before, the SVD is a way to decompose a matrix into useful components, just like polar decomposition, eigen decomposition and many others.
-PCA on the other hand, is method that builds on the SVD, to analyse data.
+As we have seen before, the SVD is a way to decompose a matrix into useful components, just like polar decomposition, eigendecomposition, and many others.

+PCA, on the other hand, is a method that builds on the SVD to analyze data.
 The goal is to apply certain steps, to help better visualize patterns in data, using statistical tools to capture the most important patterns in data.

-**Step 1: Standardize the data:** Because our data matrix may hold variables of different units and scales like mentioned above, we first need to standardize the data.
+**Step 1: Standardize the data:**

+Because our data matrix may hold variables of different units and scales, we first need to standardize the data.

 First by computing the average of each row of $X$.

 $$
 \bar{X_j}= \frac{1}{m} \sum_{i = 1}^{m} x_{i,j}